alpacahq/user-docs/content/build-apps_services-with-alpaca/_index.md

 Thank you for your interest in building your project using the Alpaca API!
 Please read through the following FAQs before submitting the form.

 You are welcome to begin development using Alpaca’s [API documentation](https://docs.alpaca.markets/api-documentation/) at any time.
+In addition, you can visit [this guide](https://docs.alpaca.markets/build-apps_services-with-alpaca/oauth-guide/) to learn more about connecting with OAuth.
-We appreciate your understanding that brokerage API integration support, including OAuth, are currently available by invite-only.
+We appreciate your understanding that brokerage API integration support, such as features that are not currently in our documentation, is currently available by invite-only.
 Please complete the form once you are ready to move forward or have any questions about building your project using the Alpaca API.

 Rest assured that our team actively reviews all inquiries and will reach out to you once we are ready to move on to next steps.
 We understand that forms can be a bit tedious (we've also been in your shoes before!), but your response will be extremely helpful to us in determining next steps and in supporting your request.